 A student who has disclosed a disability and has provided appropriate documentation will:

-- meet with the Coordinator of Disability Services at the beginning of each year and complete an Authorization for Release of Information waiver.
+- meet with the Director of Disability Services at the beginning of each year and complete an Authorization for Release of Information waiver.

 - The student will receive a purple Certification Card.

-- The Coordinator of Disability Services will email each of the student’s instructors of the approved accommodations for that student
+- The Director of Disability Services will email each of the student’s instructors of the approved accommodations for that student

 College level classroom accommodations may differ from modifications that were available in high school.
 Accommodations may not alter an essential component of a course.
 Some common examples of accommodations that may be approved include: